Bash-09/TF2-Monitor/README.md

   - Game information such as their team, ping and k/d
   - Steam Profile information (including all the at-a-glance information mentioned above, but in more detail)
 - View the chat and killfeed history of the match
-  - Click on the player's name to view more about their account!
 - Review the all the players who currently have any information recorded
   - Filtering options such as whitelisting specific verdicts, or searching for a steamid, name, or note attached to a player
 - Compatible with the [MAC Client](https://github.com/MegaAntiCheat/client-backend), allowing you to contribute to demo collection using this client